ThembiNsele/ClimateMind-Backend/README.md

 Ensure that you are in the process\_ontology folder when you run this or the command will not find the file.

-5. Check the climatemind-backend/gpickle folder.
-If you did this correctly, there should be a .pickle file.
+5. Check the climatemind-backend/output folder.
+If you did this correctly, there should be a .gpickle file.
 6. You can now run the app and it will automatically use this gpickle file.

 ## Backend Debugging